 The “Three Counties Embroiderers’ Group” began in 1952 and welcomed members from Gloucester, Hereford and Worcester.
 It was from this that the Worcester Branch came into being in 1984.

-Nowadays, under the chairmanship of Jane, the Worcester Embroiderers’ Guild brings together people from many different textile backgrounds.
+Nowadays, under the chairmanship of Wendy, the Worcester Embroiderers’ Guild brings together people from many different textile backgrounds.
 We are sure that you will find something of interest!